matthew-davis/bliss-keyboard/README.md

   * Possibly allow the ability to turn on character matrix guidelines
   * Settings page or menu to set the master values of translation, search, posColours, etc.
   * Work on cursorBlink function
+  * Make sure all bliss rules are followed

 ### Keyboard Changes/Justification
 I started with the bliss-keyboard from owencm: